La Sportiva Cobra Eco

 But they are equally suited to comfort down at the wall or on casual crag outings.
 Most of all, they’re sleek and cool with a great, cutback design that allows you to focus on nothing but the climbing.

 We hope you have enjoyed our La Sportiva Cobra Eco review.
-If you can’t wait to get your hands on these shoes, why not get them on Amazon here!
+If you can’t wait to get your hands on these shoes, why not get them on Backcountry here!